Our Tea Story

 The Old brickyard Tea Garden was born in 2009, when Anna Stasinska aka Tea Lady, invited C&C Plants to her garden for tea.

 She proposed an idea, to design, build and run a tearoom at the nursery.
-Little did she know that it would take 2 years for her plans to become reality!
+Little did she know that it would take almost two years for her plans to become reality!

 Why the Old Brickyard?